polterguy/camphora-five/help-files/Camphora Five/07 - Creating custom view templates.md

 ## Creating custom view templates

 One really nice feature with Camphora Five is the ability to create _"custom views"_.
 Arguably the power of this feature is only surpassed by your ability to create _"custom view templates"_.
 If you take some time to invest in learning Hyperlambda, you can actually extend the view templates that your users can use when creating their own views, by creating your own _"template view"_, and simply add it as a Hyperlambda file to the _"/modules/camphora-five/helpers/view-templates/"_ folder.
+This allows you to extend the _"code builder"_ features of Camphora Five.

 This allows you to create your own _"wizards"_, where your users can by following a simple wizard, create their own views, 100% visually, without needing to do any Hyperlambda programming themselves.
 To understand